First Amendment: Speech

 Overview of this Conversation

-Many Americans struggle with understanding the language and subsequent interpretation of the Constitution, especially when it come to the rights encapsulated in the First Amendment.
+Many Americans struggle with understanding the language and subsequent interpretation of the Constitution, especially when it comes to the rights encapsulated in the First Amendment.
 While many Americans can agree that speech should be protected, there are disagreements over when, where, and how speech should be limited or restricted.
-This lesson encourages students to examine their own assumptions and to deepen their understanding of current accepted interpretation of speech rights under the First Amendment including when and where speech is protected and/or limited.
+This lesson encourages students to examine their own assumptions and to deepen their understanding of current accepted interpretations of speech rights under the First Amendment, including when and where speech is protected and/or limited.
 It should reinforce the robustness of the First Amendment protections of speech.

 Instructional Materials on this Topic

 Explore the First Amendment: Speech on the Interactive Constitution